How orthogonality influences geometric constants: The , and constants

 The following equivalent definition of the constant can be viewed as characterizing when the parallelogram law holds when elements in the space satisfy the isosceles orthogonality condition.

 \begin{definition} \end{definition}

-\begin{Remark} It is not necessarily the case that
+\begin{remark} It is not necessarily the case that

-is always equal $\frac{1}{\widetilde{H}^{2}(X)}$. \end{Remark}
+is always equal $\frac{1}{\widetilde{H}^{2}(X)}$. \end{remark}

 Next, we will demonstrate that this definition is equivalent to the familiar von Neumann-Jordan constant restricted to the unit sphere.
-According to the method of Theorem \ref{tt}, we can obtain the following results, and the proof is omitted here. \begin{Theorem} Let $X$ be a Banach space.
-Then $\widetilde{H}^2(X)=C_{\mathrm{N J}}^{\prime}(X)$. \end{Theorem}
+According to the method of Theorem \ref{tt}, we can obtain the following results. \begin{theorem} Let $X$ be a Banach space.
+Then $\widetilde{H}^2(X)=C_{\mathrm{N J}}^{\prime}(X)$. \end{theorem} \begin{proof} First, for any $x,y\in X$ such that $x \perp_I y$, let